ryguy2k4/speedruncompanion/README.md

 In the *OBS Studio Toggle Record* field, please put the hotkey that you use to toggle recording in OBS Studio.
 You have to set this up in OBS´s settings.
 This allows Speedrun Companion to start/stop recording when it opens/closes OBS.
 Unfortunately, at the moment this is only applicable for OBS studio and if you use Streamlabs OBS you will have to manually start/stop recording.

 #### LiveSplit
+**Livesplit is a requierment** for this program to work, all the below fields must be filled in. (if you never plan to play ssg for example though you can leave it blank)

 In the *LiveSplit Path* field, please put the full file path to LiveSplit (ex. *D:\Saved Games\LiveSplit\LiveSplit.exe*).
 This allows Speedrun Companion to open LiveSplit with no splits open when you press *Start RSG Practice* or *Start SSG Practice*.

 In the *LiveSplit Start* field,  please put the hotkey that you use to start LiveSplit.
 This hotkey is something that should be setup within LiveSplit´s settings.
 This allows Speedrun Companion to start the timer during bastion practice.